wikid24/ffxiv_mmd_tools_helper/documentation/README.md

 ![a4e7323c-fdef-4ee5-99be-20f5c1fae979](https://github.com/wikid24/ffxiv_mmd_tools_helper/assets/19479648/8303c083-3e03-4825-93e9-e230e205b034)

 Controls:
-- Active bone name: Will display the bone name AND if this bone name exists on the [metadata dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv), will display a description of the bone as well _in English_.
+- **Active bone name**: Will display the bone name AND if this bone name exists on the [metadata dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv), will display a description of the bone as well _in English_.
-- Set as Target: Set the target bone based on what is the 'active' bone on the viewport
+- **Set as Target**: Set the target bone based on what is the 'active' bone on the viewport
-- Target bone name: Click on it to set this bone as the active bone in the viewport (useful if all the bones are in Japanese and it's hard to know visually which bone is actually mapped)
+- **Target bone name**: Click on it to set this bone as the active bone in the viewport (useful if all the bones are in Japanese and it's hard to know visually which bone is actually mapped)
-- Find source bone: Click on it to automatically find the source bone (based on what is on the target bone field).
+- **Find source bone**: Click on it to automatically find the source bone (based on what is on the target bone field).
 Uses the [metadata dictionary](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/ffxiv_mmd_tools_helper/data/bones_metadata_ffxiv_dictionary.csv) to find a bone names on the same row
-- Source bone name: Click on it to set this bone as the active bone in the viewport (useful if all the bones are in Japanese and it's hard to know visually which bone is actually mapped)
+- **Source bone name**: Click on it to set this bone as the active bone in the viewport (useful if all the bones are in Japanese and it's hard to know visually which bone is actually mapped)
-- Clear The Mapping List: Wipes the entire mapping list.
+- **Clear The Mapping List**: Wipes the entire mapping list.

 Video: